FRACTIONAL CFO OR CONTROLLER: WHEN IS IT THE RIGHT WAY TO GO?

 Controllers, by comparison, directly manage the accounting function and oversee financial statement reporting, internal controls and accounting procedures, and similar activities.
 They typically report to the CFO, or, in smaller organizations, to the CEO.
 I’ve held all three positions (controller, CFO and CEO) and know that the lines can blur, especially between CFO and controller in small to mid-sized organizations.

-A fractional CFO may also be brought in on a project basis.
-The company may have a capable permanent CFO but be lacking in availability or expertise due to specific needs.
+A fractional CFO or controller may also be brought in on a project basis.
+The company may have a capable permanent person but be lacking in availability or expertise due to specific needs.
 As examples, a company may need to optimize financial strategies and planning, be considering substantial acquisitions, be planning the introduction of significantly different operations, experiencing rapid growth, or any of a number of critical situations.
-Fractional CFO services can supplement and boost the expertise and bandwidth of the internal team until the need is met.
+Fractional services can supplement and boost the expertise and bandwidth of the internal team until the need is met.

-As with most professional services, fractional CFOs may be compensated in a number of ways, including hourly rates or fixed fees for defined services, and it may depend on the nature of the service provider.
+As with most professional services, fractional CFOs or controllers may be compensated in a number of ways, including hourly rates or fixed fees for defined services, and it may depend on the nature of the service provider.
 The most common types, and their pros and cons, are:

 - Freelancers: These are individuals with specific expertise, often focused on certain industries.
 They can act independently and quickly, but may be limited to their personal expertise and availability.